Dishant1389/IDEAs-ML-HEAs-Phase_Prediction/README.md

 keras|2.3.1

 ### File "Input_ANN.txt":
 Input file to define all the model parameters.
-Make modifications only after "[" symbol.
+Make modifications only after "[" symbol and don't use spaces while modifying parameters.
+Refer to original file for reference.

 "project_name" - A directory with this name will be created.
 All results will be stored here.